 Kasanka doesn’t have big wildlife densities, but there are some interesting species.
 Top of the list is the elusive sitatunga.
-This semi-aquatic antelope can be observed from Fibwe Hide, a platform overlooking a wetland area.
-Other mammals easily spotted are Lichtenstein’s hartebeest, sable and puku.
-Less commonly seen is the shy roan antelope.
-Other small creatures include blue monkey, warthog, mongoose and straw-coloured fruit bats.
+This semi-aquatic antelope can be observed from Vivienne’s Hide, a platform overlooking the wetlands bordering the Kasanka River.
+Other mammals easily spotted are puku and Kinda baboons.
+Canoe into the wetland to look for crocodiles and possibly a playful otter showing off its acrobatic skills.

-Although quite small, the park has a good variety of habitats.
-Of major interest is the big swamp area, home to the sitatunga.
+Although relatively small, the park has a good variety of habitats.
+Of major interest is the big swamp area that shelters the sitatunga.
 The rest of the park is a mosaic of grassland, miombo woodland and evergreen thickets.
 The rivers are fringed by forest.